 Easy to move and store (folds & built-in transport wheels)

 Buying Tips & Info

-As we mentioned weight helps with stability, but also look out for wide stabilizing feet at the front and rear of the rower, these really help, make sure the feet are capped in rubber as the rubber helps with any slippage issues on hard floors.
+As we mentioned weight helps with stability, but also look out for wide stabilizing feet at the front and rear of the rower, make sure the feet are capped in rubber as the rubber helps with any slippage issues on hard floors.

 And if you’re still having trouble with the rower moving, try buying a specially designed rower anti-slip mat, which you can place under the rower, a few dollars from Amazon.